KRA issues three-year tax amnesty for defaulters

 The taxman has given individuals and businesses a three year window to apply for amnesty granted by the government.

-The Kenya Revenue Authority (KRA) has opened a three-year window for individuals and businesses who have not been disclosing their incomes over the last five years to come forth.
+The Kenya Revenue Authority (KRA) has opened a three-year tax amnesty window for individuals and businesses who have not been disclosing their incomes over the last five years to come forth.

-Under the Voluntary Tax Disclosure Programme (VTDP) introduced through the Finance Act, 2020, tax defaulters will be granted amnesty— waiver of interest and penalties— on the outstanding tax liabilities.
+Under the Voluntary Tax Disclosure Programme (VTDP) introduced through the Finance Act, 2020, tax defaulters will be granted a tax amnesty— waiver of interest and penalties— on the outstanding tax liabilities.

 “Under this programme, taxpayers who have not been disclosing their incomes to the KRA for the last five years will be granted relief of penalties and interest on the outstanding tax liabilities,” said Mr. Stephen Kyande, KRA Acting Commissioner for Domestic Taxes Department.